ludions/scbook-2nd-edn/README.md

 These code classes and listings are for chapter section: ‘26.2 CPWN and graphic notation within SuperCollider’.

+Files in dir ‘26.2-help’ are not native SC IDE help files, but scd files intended as general help for the relavant classes.

 Code for the other sections of this chapter is available elsewhere: [26.3 INScore](https://github.com/richardhoadley/inscoremit) ; [26.4 Fosc](https://github.com/n-armstrong/fosc).

 Code for the entire book is [here](https://github.com/supercollider/scbookcode/tree/newedition), including: